shevchenkobn/battleship-html/README.md

 ### State Machines

 The project uses 2 state machines:
-- Game page state machine - change the rendered component depending on state of the game: 'Starting', 'Configuring', 'Playing', 'Finished';
+- Game page state machine for changing the rendered component depending on state of the game: 'Starting', 'Configuring', 'Playing', 'Finished';
-- Game configuration state machine - put the ships on the board.
+- Game configuration state machine for putting the ships on the board.
 The states are 'Adding Ship', 'Adjusting Ship', 'Idle';

 ### Code Style